internetisgone/openai-discord-bot/README.md

 `%` + your message

 example prompt<br>
-`%write a paragraph in the same format as "BORN TO DIE / WORLD IS A FUCK / Kill Em All 1989 / I am trash man / 410,757,864,530 DEAD COPS" but it's about bombing openai headquarters when gpt-4 goes rogue`
+`%write a paragraph in the same format as "BORN TO DIE / WORLD IS A FUCK / Kill Em All 1989 / I am trash man / 410,757,864,530 DEAD COPS" but it's about bombing openai datacenters when gpt-4 goes rogue`

 ## setting up
 - install the requirements and create a .env file using the template below